OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-04-FramingStrategies.md

 There are more books than we could hope to read, much less own, that fit on a three-inch screen.
 Or, realizing that reading on a 3" screen sucks,  we can turn to audiobooks, of which there are more than we could ever listen to -- even in the public domain, having been read by random volunteers!
 Thanks, random volunteers!

-We can book a flight to Seoul, order a box of baby chickens, and find patient communities for dozens ofrare diseases in the span of 20 minutes, all from a magical phone in our pockets, or a small box with more computational power than took humanity to the moon.
+We can book a flight to Seoul, order a box of baby chickens, and find patient communities for dozens of rare diseases in the span of 20 minutes, all from a magical phone in our pockets, or a small box with more computational power than took humanity to the moon.

 We live in an age of working magic wands, an age with no muggles.
 We're all wizards now -- but there's no Hogwarts.
 We're muddling through, and everyone having all these powers can seem scary.
 But the world gets better as we all learn to use them.